redpesk-core/sec-xattr-cp/README.md

 The data is of to types: STRINGZ or BUFFER.

-STRINGZ are zero terminated strings UTF8 encoded.
+STRINGZ are zero terminated UTF8 encoded strings.
 It is in use for operation SUB, FILE and ATTR.
-That string can be retrived using the below C code:
+That string can be retrieved using the below C code:

 ```C